Ananda (album): Songs

 In folk-bolero song "Aunque No Sea Conmigo"—popularized by Celso Piña, Café Tacvba and Enrique Bunbury— Rubio recreates the traditional Mexican song in an upbeat pop rendering.
 Sings in an erotic tone she is willing to give up her lover, despite still being in love, and wishing him "I hope you are happy" at the cost of her own happiness.
 Rubio represents the sounds of the "colonia" in a modern production and combines the sounds of Spain and Mexico driven by a trumpet.
 It has drawn comparisons to her trademark ranchera-hip hop "El Último Adiós" (2000), and the pop-ranchera "Dame Otro Tequila" (2004).
 "No Te Cambio" is a lovely song that captures the unconditionally love.
 Its production grows slowly in an acoustic arrangement of finger-plucked strings and flamenco-style vocals, into vallenato rhythms.

 The eighth track, "Retrato", is a drowsy Latin pop rock and cumbia song that documents the decision to get away from a narcissistic and vain lover, evoking her through lines "so empty you are, filling you, with your reflection."
 The power-ballad and alternative rock "Miénteme Una Vez Más" unfolds the emotional pain of a delusional narrator, and metaphorically, she highlights the measures that use her lover to keep her in a toxic relationship, from which she cannot escape.
-It has drawn comparisons to Evanescence's works.
-Rubio performed an English version of the song tittled "Beautiful Lie" at the Nobel Peace Prize Concert in Oslo, Norway, played with the Norwegian Radio Orchestra.
+It has drawn comparisons to Evanescence's works by its symphonic rock nature.
+Rubio performed an English version of the song titled "Beautiful Lie" at the Nobel Peace Prize Concert in Oslo, Norway, played with the Norwegian Radio Orchestra.
 Also, the song was part of the set list of her Amor, Luz y Sonido Tour.